Here’s how 46+ in-the-trench Marketers, Business owners & Experts Use LinkedIn to Generate Business Leads Consistently.

-Too often people are worried about trying to push their product or services on people.
-The real trick is to continue to get people to know, like, and trust you when interacting on LinkedIn.”
+Too often, people are worried about trying to push their products or services on people.
+The trick is to continue getting people to know, like, and trust you when interacting on LinkedIn.”

-Timo Wilson of ASAP Credit believes one way to humanize interactions on LinkedIn is by shifting focus on sales to being a helpful brand.
+Timo Wilson of ASAP Credit believes one way to humanize interactions on LinkedIn is by shifting focus from sales to being a helpful brand.

 “Nowadays, it is not a battle of who’s selling more product but a battle of survival wherein every one of us is a participant.
 The main goal of this battle is to survive, live, and have hope for the future ahead.”

 “So instead of focusing on sales, why not focus on being a helpful brand that aims to help other people.
 By doing this, you are having an edge over other companies that focus only on sales.”

 David Walter of Electrician Mentor agrees it is time to forget about focusing on generating sales.

 “When it comes to generating leads, using LinkedIn is a great opportunity.
 And in normal circumstances focusing on sales generation would be a great idea.
 But guess what?
 We have a pandemic to deal with.
 Therefore, the sales-driven strategy literally goes out of the window.”